Royals vs. Red Sox Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has collected 121 hits with 20 doubles, seven triples, 20 home runs and 25 walks.
-He has driven in 68 runs with 32 stolen bases.
+- Witt Jr. has put up 122 hits with 20 doubles, seven triples, 20 home runs and 25 walks.
+He has driven in 68 runs with 34 stolen bases.

 Witt Jr. Recent Games